LocationCity Centre of Antwerp

 Description of the exhibition

-After a successful edition of the exhibition "Textiles as Resistance" in Texture Kortrijk in November 2019, this unique story will have a sequel on the streets.
+After a successful edition of the exhibition "Textiles in Resistance" in Texture Kortrijk in November 2019, this unique story will have a sequel on the streets.
 Instead of traveling on to Kunsthal Extra City as planned, MoMu decided to translate and tell the power of the exhibition in an alternative way in response to the Corona crisis.

 Discover the billboards in the city centre of Antwerp from 31th August until 21 September!